montaigneio/montaigne/journal.md

 ### review

 I like it because it's an autobiography with a lot of personal details.
 Was interesting to read on career in chess and martial arts.

-## Economics
+## Economics User's Guide

 title: Economics
 subtitle: The User's Guide